4:060-AP4 Federal and State Award Procurement Procedures

 - A payment bond on the part of the contractor for 100 percent of the contract price.
 A payment bond is one executed in connection with a contract to assure payment as required by law of all persons supplying labor and material in the execution of the work provided for in the contract.

-The Districts’ contracts shall contain the applicable provisions described in Appendix II to 2 C.F.F.
-Part 200, Contract provisions for non-Federal Entity Contracts Under Federal Awards.
+The District’s contracts shall contain the applicable provisions described in Appendix II to 2 C.F.R.
+Part 200, Contract Provisions for non-Federal Entity Contracts Under Federal Awards.